A stableness of resistance model for nonresponse adjustment with callback data

 Otherwise, identification does not hold even for fully parametric models, except for several fairly restrictive ones \citep[e.g.,][]{heckman1979sample,miao2016identifiability}.
-For semiparametric and nonparametric models, identification and inference under MNAR essentially require the use of auxiliary data: either an instrumental variable correlated with the response propensity and uncorrelated with the missing variable \citep{sun2018semiparametric,liu2020identification,tchetgen2017general}, or a shadow variable correlated the missing variable but uncorrelated with the response propensity \citep{d2010new,miao2016varieties,wang2014instrumental,zhao2014semiparametric}.
-Researchers have traditionally sought such auxiliary variables from the sampling frame, but it is difficult for practitioners and the difficulty is amplified in multipurpose studies where multiple survey variables are concerned and multiple auxiliary variables are necessitated.
-Moreover, these two approaches invoke additional no interaction or completeness conditions that further limit their use, and they break down if the auxiliary variables also have missing values due to failure of contact in surveys.
+For semiparametric and nonparametric models, identification and inference under MNAR essentially require the use of auxiliary data, for example, an instrumental variable \citep{sun2018semiparametric,liu2020identification,tchetgen2017general} or a shadow variable \citep{d2010new,wang2014instrumental,miao2016varieties}.
+Researchers have traditionally sought such auxiliary variables from the sampling frame, but it could be difficult in multipurpose studies where multiple survey variables are concerned and multiple auxiliary variables are necessitated.
+Moreover, such auxiliary variable methods break down if the auxiliary variables also have missing values due to failure of contact in surveys.